Can IBS Be Hereditary?

-While there are minimal genome-wide association studies conducted on IBS as these studies are helpful in finding genetic risk factors in complex diseases.
+While there are minimal genome-wide association studies conducted on IBS, these studies are still helpful in finding genetic risk factors in complex diseases.

 The biggest challenge researchers face with genome-wide association studies for IBS is the difficulty in locating clusters of people around the world who strongly show the characteristics of IBS.

 A Different Approach to Genetic Research